pawan941394/AI-X-Ray-Imaging-Hackathon-Project/README.md

 ---

+**Problem Statement:**
+Medical trainees and students often lack truly interactive hands-on tools for learning X-ray interpretation.
+Traditional resources are static, costly, or inaccessible, limiting the quality and confidence of real-world training.

+MedX Tutor solves this by using generative AI to provide instant, interactive synthetic X-rays and explanations—bringing the magic of practical radiology labs to any learner, anywhere.

+## Overview
+MedX Tutor is a next-generation educational platform that uses Gemini AI to generate synthetic, annotated X-rays from natural language prompts.
+Students can...

 ## ✨ Introduction

 MedX Tutor is a cutting-edge educational tool designed to bridge the gap between theoretical medical knowledge and practical radiographic interpretation.
 Powered by Google's Gemini AI, it allows medical students, residents, and educators to: